ADHD treatment reduces comorbidities

 - Psychasthenia (neuroses)6

-- Schizophrenia (here: strange ideas, extraordinary feelings, etc.) - sharp decline6
+- Schizophrenia (here: strange ideas, unusual feelings, etc.) - sharp decline6

 There were deteriorations in the following areas